 4. Conflict resolution

 Since a database administrator knows about the database in and out, it becomes his or her responsibility to resolve any conflicts that may arise out of any situation with users.
-This role includes troubleshooting, conducting root cause analysis and taking all and any measures to ensure maximum optimization of the available resources to bring about highest performance and efficiency.
+This role includes troubleshooting, conducting root cause analysis, and taking all and any measures to ensure maximum optimization of the available resources to bring about the highest performance and efficiency.

 Another important role of a database administrator is to ensure that the data is always backed up and allows fast recovery of data in case a failure happens.
 Also, it is the prime responsibility of a database administrator to secure and protect the data from any failures or intrusion.

-Types of DBA
+Types of Database Administration

-2. Database architect: The DBA that focuses more on the design and implementation aspect of the database is a database architect.
+The DBA that focuses more on the design and implementation aspect of the database is a database architect.

-4. Application DBA: Application DBAs are the troubleshooters of the current database.
+Application DBAs are the troubleshooters of the current database.
 They are proficient in handling all the queries relating to SQL bugs etc.

-6. Performance analysts: The database administrator who focuses on monitoring the performance and improving it by taking desired measures is a performance analyst.
+The database administrator who focuses on monitoring the performance and improving it by taking desired measures is a performance analyst.
 This role can also be covered under task-oriented DBAs also.
 The most important skill these DBAs possess is exceptional SQL coding.

-7. Data warehouse administrator: Though this DBA is well-equipped with the desired skills and knowledge base, he or she is more capable of handling the warehouse queries.
+Though this DBA is well-equipped with the desired skills and knowledge base, he or she is more capable of handling the warehouse queries.

 Related Article: SQL Server DBA Interview Questions